The CoreLogic Loan Performance Insights report features an interactive view of our mortgage performance analysis through March 2022.

 CoreLogic examines all stages of delinquency as well as transition rates that indicate the percent of mortgages moving from one stage of delinquency to the next.

-The share of mortgages that transitioned from current to 30-days past due was 0.7%, down from 0.8% in October 2020.
+The share of mortgages that transitioned from current to 30-days past due was 0.5% ,up from March 2021.

 Overall Delinquency – State